iDEA'S FROM THE EDGE

 ±1 Chain Stores

-Yeah, we totally see what you mean, towns and cities are looking strangely clone-like these days!
+Yeah, we totally see what you mean, our towns and cities are looking strangely clone-like these days!

-This became evident while travelling through UK, France and Spain recently, while each certainly has its own beautiful architecture, the main streets of almost every main town and city have almost identical shops, with all those familiar logos fighting to catch the eye.
-Not only was this confusing geographically, it really subdues the sense of adventure you feel when travelling
+This became abundantly clear when travelling through the UK, France, and Spain recently, while each has its own beautiful architecture, the main streets had almost identical shops!
+Yes those familiar logo's with their well researched fonts and highly agreeable colours, are fighting to catch the eye.
+This was not only geographically quite confusing, but it totally subdues the sense of adventure you feel when travelling

-Those naughty corporate chains have managed to take over our main streets, not only sucking the life out of local businesses but blunting our ascetic vision in the process.
-Another bizarre thing which is noticeable, the staff employed by these chains were oddly similar in personality and attitude!
+Those naughty corporate chains have managed to seize our main streets, not only sucking the life out of local businesses but blunting our ascetic vision in the process.
+Another bizarre aspect of this corporate occupation which is scarily noticeable, is the interior layouts now seem to lack charm or emotion, this is also evident in the staff employed, who are oddly similar in attitude.
+As if a single training model has been embedded in place of personality!

-Sales in traditional retail shops around the world are falling faster then a professional footballer, the growing strength of online shopping is looming large and big chains are suffering.
+Sales in traditional retail shops around the world are falling faster than a professional footballer, the growing strength of online shopping is looming large and chains are suffering.
 There's an over-abundance of shops, and they are failing at an alarming rate.
-It's leading to a rapid shrinking of jobs, this will worsen as the technological revolution takes over.
+It's leading to a rapid shrinking of jobs in this industry, which can only get worse as the technological revolution takes over society

 So here's an idea…Let's restrict corporate chain stores!

-One negative issue with making buying online is getting your item delivered, as people are at work.
-Stores could use this point to their benefit - you could order from the stores online site, print your confirmation, then simply collect at the store.
+One big negative with online purchases is actually getting your item delivered, many people are at work or don't want to get stuck at home waiting for their parcel.
+Stores could use this point to their advantage - you order from the stores online site, receive a pick-up date, print your confirmation, then simply collect at the store

 Stores could become more sociable places.
-They would be selling to the online generation while earning extra on food, drinks plus of course people will always pick up extra items when in the store.
-It could also be a great way to communicate the brands' ethos via design, service, and atmosphere
+They would be selling to the online generation while earning on food, drinks plus people will always pick up extra items when in-store.
+It would also be a great way to communicate the brands' ethos via design, service, and atmosphere - this is Apple's brilliantly simple secret

-A lovely benefit of having fewer global brands in our towns is it would give local and small businesses a real chance thrice within the community.
-Most people prefer the experience of buying at a local shop rather then a chain store -
+A lovely benefit of having fewer global brands in our towns is it would give local businesses a real chance to thrive within communities.
+Most people prefer the experience of buying at a local shop rather than a chain store - it has a far nicer feeling because we're actually connecting to a real person who truly cares about their product and community

-Most of all we'd be doing the right thing globally and locally
+Most of all we'd be doing the right thing locally and globally

 There are just a few meditative thoughts on this vast topic from 3000monks